Waitakere / Nile River

 The Waitakere / Nile River is a river on the West Coast of New Zealand's South Island.
-It rises in the Paparoa Range and flows through a limestome karst landscape in a roughly northwest direction for its entire length, reaching the Tasman Sea just north of Charleston.
+It rises in the Paparoa Range and flows through a limestone karst landscape in a roughly northwest direction for its entire length, reaching the Tasman Sea just north of Charleston.
 The river and its surrounds are a popular tourist destination, particularly for a bush train along the river's canyon and caving through the nearby Metro / Te Ananui Caves.
 The lower reaches of the river are also a popular fishing spot, particularly for brown trout.

 History

 Originally known to local Māori as Ngāwaitakere after Takere, a prominent figure in the war party of Te Pūoho-o-te-rangi which passed through the area on their way south in 1833, the river was named as the Nile by early Pākehā in the area during the late 1850s or early 1860s.
 The etymology of this is unclear, with sources attributing it either to John Rochfort in 1859 after three pyramid-shaped hills near the river, or to the SS Nile, which became the first European ship to enter the river in 1866.

 Following the discovery of gold in the area in 1866 and the subsequent founding of Charleston, increased activity around the river prompted the construction of early bridges and other infrastructure.
 The first of these was a rough log bridge funded by settlers in Charleston and opened with a toll of one shilling in 1867.
 This was replaced in 1870 due to damage from driftwood and again in 1875, when the replacement bridge was washed out.
 This third bridge lasted for 65 years, before eventually being replaced by the present day road bridge.
 In 2021, the foundations of the third bridge were used to construct a new suspension bridge for foot and cycle traffic, which now forms part of the Kawatiri Coastal Trail.

 The area, particularly the river's canyon, was used as the backdrop for filming of the 2001 movie The Lost World.